 A well placed container adds a highlight as well as a planting opportunity in any garden - big or small, providing punctuation to halt the eye as it scans the view to give structure to the design.
 Where space is restricted or on a bland expanse of paving a tastefully planted container brings life and contrast.
 More tender plants can be grown as the planter can be moved under cover in the winter or bulbs and annual plants can be added to areas of perennial plants when they are out of bloom.

 Anything the right shape can be used as a planter, so depending on the style of the garden the choice is limitless.
 In a formal setting it is best to stick to classical shapes in metal, stone, terracotta or an artificial material which resembles these.
 A cottage style garden is more forgiving and recycled objects can be used, eg. old buckets, sinks, wheelbarrows, or the old standard a half-barrel, even Wellington boots have been used.
 But don't get carried away, a mass of unrelated objects looks a mess, it is best to choose a theme, eg. a group of old metal watering-cans and buckets.
-The important thing when container gardening is to ensure it holds enough planting medium and has drainage holes.
+The important thing is to ensure it holds enough planting medium and has drainage holes.
 (If you choose this style you can claim to be following the Arte Povera movement which was formed in the 1960s by a group of artists who used found objects to create their art - the translation from Italian is "poor art".)

 The recent introduction of fibreclay containers give the more authentic look of terracotta or lead, the lighter weight is easier for handling and where weight is a factor on a balcony or a rooftop.
 It would appear from recent observation that these pots may not be long-lasting as the clay-like coating seems to decay, exposing the fibrous mesh and the pot collapses.
 Plastic pots do not weather to any extent and although they are lightweight they always look artificial.